TaylorOD/Professional_Technical_Interviewee/32_chris_powers/show_notes.md

-### Episode #31 - Arne Saupe - Professional Technical Interviewee with Taylor Dorsett
+### Episode #32 - Chris Powers - Professional Technical Interviewee with Taylor Dorsett

-### My guest today is Arne Saupe, VP of Technology at Farmers Fridge.
-Arne has helped Farmers Fridge scale their engineering team and previously helped Trunk Club scale their team as their Chicago Director of Engineering.
+### My guest today is Chris Powers who is currently the Director of Engineering at Chegg (Thinkful), before that he was Director of Engineering and Engineering Manager at Sprout Social and Groupon.
+Chris also regularly speak at technical conferences.

 - Video: To be posted
 - Part Two - Technical: To be posted